-We are generally obligated to put our Company's interests ahead of our own in order to ensure that we continue to produce outstanding results.
+As Hertz employees, we are obligated to put our Company's interests ahead of our own in order to ensure that we continue to produce outstanding results.
 In the course of our work for Hertz, we may become aware of a business opportunity in which we are personally interested.
-However, except as may be permitted by the Company's Certificate of Incorporation or with prior authorization from the Company's senior management, we may not take advantage of the opportunity for ourselves until Hertz has evaluated it and decided not to pursue it.
+However, we may not take advantage of the opportunity for ourselves until Hertz has evaluated it and decided not to pursue it.
 If you have questions, contact a resource listed in the Asking for Help and Reporting Concerns section of this Code.